pydata/pydata-cookbook/papers/scipy/scipy.rst

 The ``signal`` subpackage within the SciPy library includes tools for several areas of computation, including signal processing, interpolation, linear systems analysis and even some elementary image processing.
-In this Cookbook chapter, we focus on specific subset of the capabilities of of this subpackage: the design and analysis of linear filters for discrete-time signals.
+In this Cookbook chapter, we focus on a specific subset of the capabilities of of this subpackage: the design and analysis of linear filters for discrete-time signals.
+These filters are commonly used in digital signal processing (DSP) for audio signals and other time series data with a fixed sample rate.

 The chapter is split into two main parts, covering the two broad categories of linear filters: *infinite impulse response* (IIR) filters and *finite impulse response* (FIR) filters.